zyx990426/Kaggle-Competition-Rental-Listing-Inquires/README.md

 # Kaggle-Competition-Rental-Listing-Inquires
-This is my code fo this Kaggle Competition
+This is my code to this Kaggle Competition.
+This is written in Jupyter Notebook.